-All on campus fire and emergency notification systems are tested at least once each semester.
-These systems include fire alarms, Ozarks Alert, and the chapel carillon broadcasting system.
+All on-campus fire and emergency notification systems are tested at least once each semester.
+These systems include fire alarms, Ozarks Alert (Everbridge), and the emergency blue phones.

 Fire extinguishers, fire sprinkler valves and AEDs are inspected by Public Safety monthly and all fire safety equipment is inspected and recharged on a semi-annual or as needed by licensed/certified companies.